 Fishing At Badwell Ash

 Badwell Ash Holiday Lodges is set in approximately 5 acres of woodland, gardens and lakes.
 The 3 lakes, originally sand and gravel quarries which were later flooded by natural springs, were run as a day ticket fishery in the 1990's and many of the today's fish have their origins from those times.
 The lakes were deepened and landscaped in August 2006 when the holiday lodges were built and the site opened as it is today.
 The lakes do appear considerably older, having been planted abundantly with reeds, wild flowers, shrubs and trees which have thrived.

-Our lakes are spring-fed and apart from necessary routine maintenance, we deliberately leave the lakes largely as nature intends, with minimal human intervention.
+Our lakes are spring-fed and apart from necessary routine maintenance, we leave the lakes largely as nature intends, with minimal human intervention.
 The bank sides are maintained such that they balance the needs of humans and wildlife!
 We aim to keep them tidy and well-maintained, but not manicured, allowing the reeds, grasses and plants to grow naturally and the wildlife to nest and burrow, whilst at the same time ensuring there are enough clear spots for fishing and good views across the water.

-We have 3 lakes; Main Lake (the largest at approximately 0.6 acre and up to 20 feet deep in places), Kingfisher Lake (0.5 acres and up to 12 feet deep) and Mill Lake (the smallest but still 6 feet deep and ideal for beginners).The lakes were netted in 2015 and 2018 and have a healthy stock of tench, roach, rudd, perch, bream and carp, all of which are in prime condition.
+We have 3 lakes; Main Lake (the largest at approximately 0.6 acre and up to 20 feet deep in places), Kingfisher Lake (0.5 acres and up to 12 feet deep) and Mill Lake (the smallest but still 6 feet deep and ideal for beginners).The lakes have been regularly netted in 2015, 2018 and 2021 and have a healthy stock of tench, roach, rudd, perch, bream and carp, all of which are in prime condition.
 The carp in Main Lake range from 5lbs upwards, with many doubles, and several twenty pounders.
 The lake record is approximately 28lbs.
-We plan to net the lakes again in winter 2020/21 and if necessary remove surplus small silver fish and restock with large carp, tench and bream.
-There are no pike or catfish, at least to our knowledge!
+The most recent netting in 2021 revealed a healthy stock of all fish, and we took the opportunity to remove many of the smaller fish.
+There are no pike or catfish.